YinHk-Notes/javascript-cheatsheet-and-note/ECMAScript/ES6-Scope/readme.md

 //error: fruit2 is not defined
 //error: fruit3 is not defined
 ```
-scope2 and scope3 inside scope1, which means scope1 include scope 2&3
+scope2 and scope3 inside scope1, which means scope1 include scope 2&3, let & const declare in scope1 canbe called in scope2&3.
 ```js
 {
  //scope1